riker2072/10ES/README.md

 Click on … to select 10ES.ino.partitions.bin file directory location.
 Check mark in the box on the left.
 In the @ box, put 0x8000

 SPI speed is 40MHz, SPI mode is DIO.
 Check mark in the box labeled “DoNotChgBin”.
 My port settings are COM4, baud 115200.
-Connect the M5 Cardputer to your PC using a USB C cable.
+Connect the M5 Paper S3 to your PC using a USB C cable.
 Click on START to burn the firmware.